Donald Dalrymple

-Dalrymple served as Sheriff of Norwich from 1860 to 1861 and a J.P. and Deputy Lieutenant of Norfolk.
+Dalrymple served as Sheriff of Norwich from 1860 to 1861 and a J.P. and deputy lieutenant of Norfolk.
 He was a director of the Norwich Union Fire Insurance Co., and chairman of the Governors of King Edward VI.
 Schools.
 Dalrymple was also a Fellow of the Royal Geographical Society and was the author of On the Climate of Egypt.

-At the 1868 general election, Dalrymple was elected Member of Parliament for Bath.
+At the 1868 general election, Dalrymple was elected member of parliament for Bath.
 He held the seat until his death in 1873 at age 59.

+In January 1872 his application for election to membership of the prestigious Bath and County Club was blackballed by 66 votes to 11.

 He died on 19 September 1873.

 Dalrymple married Sarah Springfield, daughter of Thomas Osborn Springfield.
 She died at Thorpe Lodge, Norwich, on 24 March 1900, aged 79 years.